-Emma Dunn is a Ph.D. candidate (ABD) in the Communication and Culture program at Ryerson University, having previously completed an M.A. in English (2015), a B.Ed.
+Emma Dunn completed her Ph.D. in the Communication and Culture program at Ryerson University in 2019, having previously completed an M.A. in English (2015), a B.Ed.
 (2014), and a B.A.
 (Honours) in English Language and Literature (2014) at Brock University.
-Emma's research interests span the fields of feminist theory, body studies, and youth cultures.
-Her M.A. project was funded by a Joseph-Armand Bombardier CGS Master's Scholarship, and explored connections between anorexia and post-feminism in Stephanie Meyer's Twilight series.
-Supported by a Joseph-Armand Bombardier CGS Doctoral Scholarship and supervised by Dr. Irene Gammel, Emma’s doctoral work examines how the logic of anorexia functions through the figure of the post-feminist action heroine in popular speculative fiction franchises for young adults.
-Emma has her office at the MLC, where she is also involved as a research assistant and peer-mentor, engaged in a culture of research and publishing.
+Supported by a Joseph-Armand Bombardier CGS Doctoral Scholarship and supervised by Dr. Irene Gammel, Emma’s doctoral work examined how the logic of anorexia functions through the figure of the post-feminist action heroine in popular speculative fiction franchises for young adults.

 Dunn, Emma.
 “Rape and Reconciliation: A Comparison of Karen Jayes’ For the Mercy of Water and Emma Ruby-Sachs’ The Water Man’s Daughter.”
 Safundi: The Journal of South African and American Studies, vol. 17, no. 1, 2016, pp. 88-101.